Spirit of Japan (Extrait de Parfum) by Elixir Attar

 BanelingBaneling 2 years ago

 Thank you for taking me/us on this journey.
-How great that we can also experience the linking of fragrances with poetic associations and literature (and music) here on Parfumo thanks to you.
+How wonderful that we get to experience the connection of scents with poetic associations and literature (and music) here on Parfumo, thanks to you.

 Translated · Show originalShow translation